 I am not sure how many more times I will have the strength to get up and do a 20-minute speech in this place, but the point I want to impart to all of us is that I know we are all hon. members, I know members revere this place, and I would beg us to not only act as hon. members but to treat this institution honourably.

 To that extent I want to make a shout-out to our colleague, the member for .
-This parliamentarian, who despite the fact we are not in the same party and despite the fact that we may disagree on some substantive issues quite vehemently, I consider to be a giant, not simply because she exhorts us to follow Standing Order 18 but more importantly I have observed in her practice that she reveres this place.
+This parliamentarian, who despite the fact we are not in the same party and despite the fact that we may disagree on some substantive issues quite vehemently, I consider to be a giant, not simply because she exhorts us to follow Standing Order 18, but more importantly, I have observed in her practice that she reveres this place.
 She is dedicated to her constituents.
-She practices, both here and in committee, the highest standard of practice that any parliamentarian could ask for.
+She practises, both here and in committee, the highest standard of practice that any parliamentarian could ask for.
 Despite strongly disagreeing, perhaps, with the position of the government of the day, she does so in a respectful tone.
 I would ask all of us to elevate our debate, to elevate our practice to that standard.

 It is only through that practice, which I believe she so eloquently demonstrates, that Canadians will have confidence in this democratic institution that we all hold so dear.
 It is important that we do that.

 The other thing that I wanted to speak broadly to is the practice of ditching what I call the “canned talking points”.
 I am not perfect.
 I know that sometimes it takes some practice.
-There are instances where it is necessary for us to have the guidance and assistance of our staff, the ministries, and of our opposition research.
+There are instances when it is necessary for us to have the guidance and assistance of our staff, the ministries, and of our opposition research.
 However, I do not think it gives Canadians confidence in our debates in this place when we formulaically repeat those debates.
 It is more important that we bring the experience of our constituents here and impose it upon the question of the day, and ask ourselves how we get better legislation and how we make better laws.